 Your IP address changes all the time.
-Whether you are a business or an individual, you will get assigned a different IP address every time your device connects to the internet.
-This is because your device is always changing its location on the network and with each new connection, it gets a new IP address.
+Whether a business or an individual, you will get assigned a different IP address every time your device connects to the internet.
+That is because your device constantly changes its location on the network, and with each new connection, it gets a unique IP address.

-This may not seem like something that matters but in reality, having a reliable IP can be extremely important for many reasons including:
+That may not seem like something that matters but in reality, having a dedicated IP can be extremely important for many reasons, including: